Table of Contents

 With this information, you will gain insights into the marketing strategies of the most successful brands in your market.

-This will allow you to start the process for developing an enhanced product or service and if you are successful you will be able to establish a competitive advantage in your market.
+This will allow you to start the process of developing an enhanced product or service, and if you are successful, you will be able to establish a competitive advantage in your market.

 Benchmarking can help you to see the direction in which your industry is going and understand how your competitors are serving their consumers.

-What are the main benefits of doing competitive analysis?
+2. What are the Main Benefits of doing a Competitive Analysis?

 This will determine which marketing activities you should prioritize.